covalercom/simple-SAML-Effective-Coach/README.md

 It is built on top of the `ruby-saml` gem and further simplifies creating SAML requests & responses, and also maps response attributes.

+It also includes an `AdminCredential` module which can be configured once for multiple instances.
+This means admins of a system can use the `AdminCredential` to initiate SAML authentication, whereas non-admins (customers) can have a unique SAML credential on each instance.

 ## Installation

 Add this line to your application's Gemfile: